coderefinery/installation/git.md

 ### Installation using Conda

 This assumes you have already installed Anaconda.
-Then you can install Git in one line:
+Then you can install Git in one line in the Anaconda prompt:

 ```shell
 $ conda install git